Safeheron/safeheron-crypto-suites-cpp-sgx/README.md

 $ sudo make install
 ```

-# To start using sgx-safeheron-crypto-suites-cpp
+# To start using safeheron-crypto-suites-cpp-sgx

 ## CMake